HridviSaluja/-Intelligent-Legal-AI-Assistant-with-RAG-MMR-Contextual-Compression/README.md

-# -Intelligent-Legal-AI-Assistant-with-RAG-MMR-Contextual-Compression
+Intelligent Legal AI Assistant with RAG, MMR & Contextual Compression

+An AI-powered legal assistant that provides precise, citation-supported responses to legal questions using advanced Retrieval-Augmented Generation (RAG) techniques with:

+Multi-query retrieval

+Maximal Marginal Relevance (MMR)

+Contextual compression

+Conversational memory

-AI-powered legal assistant using RAG with multi-query retrieval, MMR, contextual compression &amp; conversational memory.
-Built with a 7,000+ chunk ChromaDB knowledge base and Streamlit UI for real-time querying, source display, and multi-turn interactions.
-Deployable on Hugging Face or Streamlit Cloud.
+Built on a 7,000+ chunk ChromaDB knowledge base with custom text splitting for optimized retrieval.
+The app features a Streamlit UI for real-time querying, source display, and smooth multi-turn interactions.